Specializations Mathematical Sciences

 - Out of these credits, at most 30 may be from bachelor-level courses, the rest must be master or research level courses.

-- The degree must include a thesis of 30 higher educational credits, within the area of specialisation.
+- The degree must include a thesis of 30 higher educational credits, within the area of specialization.
 Half of the study time over the whole of the second year is normally spent on the thesis.

 - The course Perspectives in mathematics is mandatory for all specializations.